multiversx/mx-sdk-dapp-form/example/README.md

 Valid values are `testnet`, `devnet` or `mainnet`

 If you need to edit the network configuration, you can pass in a `customNetworkConfig` object.
-More info about this can be found in [dapp-core documentation](https://github.com/ElrondNetwork/dapp-core)
+More info about this can be found in [dapp-core documentation](https://github.com/multiversx/sdk-dapp)

 ### Step 3.
 Running in development mode

-In order to develop `dapp-core-form` you need to do a series of steps for the first time.
+In order to develop `sdk-dapp-form` you need to do a series of steps for the first time.
 This is due to a [limitation](https://stackoverflow.com/questions/59056714/react-scripts-parent-folder-node-modules-error-when-running-in-child-location) of react-scripts.
 First make sure the parent dependencies are installed.
 Then run:
 ```bash